-Device helps with Sudden Infant Death Syndrome detectionMay 9th, 2012 in Pediatrics
+Device helps with Sudden Infant Death Syndrome detectionMay 9, 2012 in Medicine & Health / Pediatrics

 University of Texas at Arlington researchers have obtained a patent for a device aimed at saving babies lives through improved and rapid detection of Sudden Infant Death Syndrome.

 Electrical Engineering professor J.-C. Chiao, doctoral candidate Hung Cao and Heather Beardsley, a research engineer at UT Arlington’s Automation & Robotics Research Institute, have developed a sensitive wireless sensor system that can detect carbon dioxide exhaled by babies as they sleep.
 But more importantly, the sensors know when infants are not expelling carbon dioxide – quickly enough to allow intervention.

 “This has the chance to save lives,” said Chiao, who also holds the Janet and Mike Greene and Jenkins Garrett professorships in the UT Arlington College of Engineering.
 “Our system is more accurate than current systems.
 Our system reduces false alarms that desensitize parents or caregivers.”

 SIDS typically occurs in infants under a year old while the child is sleeping.
 Cases are classified as SIDS when there is no other explainable cause of death.

 The new sensors can be attached to a baby’s crib or car seat.
 The sensors are less cumbersome than current technology that requires breathing apparatus being placed around the baby’s nose.

 “Our sensors just let you know the baby is breathing normally without all the wires and breathing tubes most systems use now,” Chiao said.

 Cao said he was inspired to develop the new sensor after his son’s birth in 2006.